wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 1.5.1 =
+This update allows you to have the quiz only load a set number of questions from your total question bank.
+Also fixes several minor bugs.

 = 1.4.2 =
 This update brings many minor design changes and minor bug fixes.